Wednesday, May 07, 2008

 - Snapshots borrowed from various photographers and taken on October 27, 2007 at nationwide demonstrations to End the War in Iraq.

-(Unable to identify each one by name, InstaPLANET News gives collective credit to all photographers whose work you see here.)
+(Unable to identify each one by name, AMALGAMATED PERSPECTIVES gives collective credit to all photographers whose work you see here.)

 In Philadelphia: